Irish College at Salamanca: History

 The Jesuits continued to govern the college until the order was expelled from Spain in 1767 by Charles III.
 After that the rectors of the college were selected from amongst the Irish secular clergy, presented by the bishops of Ireland and confirmed by the King of Spain.
 Dr. Birmingham was the first rector after the departure of the Jesuits.
 The following year, the college moved into a building formerly occupied by the Spanish Jesuits.
 In 1769 the colleges at Sevilla and Santiago were incorporated into the college at Salamanca.
-In Alcalá, anciently Complutum, famous for its university, and for its polyglot edition of the Bible, an Irish college was founded in 1590, by a Portuguese nobleman named George Sylveira, a descendant, through his mother, of the MacDonnells of Ulster.
+In Alcalá, anciently Complutum, famous for its university, and for its polyglot edition of the Bible, the Irish College of San Jorge at Alcalá de Henares was founded in 1649 (reestablishing the Irish presence in the town, where an earlier College had existed), by a Portuguese nobleman named George Sylveira, a descendant, through his mother, of the MacDonnells of Ulster.
 He bestowed on the college an endowment of the value of £2000, and, at a cost of £1000, built a chapel to his patron, St. George.
 In February 1790, by royal decree of King Charles IV Irish College of San Jorge at Alcalá was amalgamated with the Irish college in Salamanca.

 The college closed in 1807 due to the Peninsular War.
 French troops looted the college and many records were lost.
 Some of the students served with Sir John Moore as interpreters.
 Patrick Curtis, (known as Don Patricio Cortés), subsequently Bishop of Armagh, held office from 1781 to 1812 and rendered valuable service to the Duke of Wellington during the Peninsular War.
 Dr. Curtis was spymaster of a network that provided intelligence to Wellesley's Anglo-Portuguese Army.
 The Irish returned after the war, and in 1838, through the good offices of the English Ambassador, George Villiers, the town council gave them the use of the Fonseca Palace.
 Also known as the Colegio Mayor de Santiago el Zebedeo, it had been founded in 1519 by Alonso de Fonseca, archbishop of Santiago de Compostela, in order to provide Galician students with a college in which to study within the University of Salamanca.

 In the 19th century, the Spanish government dissolved the university's faculties of canon law and theology.
 In 1910 the Irish students at Salamanca numbered about thirty and attended lectures at the diocesan seminary in lieu of a theology faculty of the university.
 The college was supported chiefly by ancient endowments, which were subject to the control of the Spanish Government.